jalapeno/SRv6_dCloud_Lab/lab_1/lab_1-guide.md

 # Lab 1 Guide: XRd Topology Setup and Validation
 The Cisco Live LTRSPG-2212 lab makes heavy use of the relatively new Dockerized IOS-XR router known as XRd.
-I you wish to explore XRd and its uses beyond the scope of this lab the xrdocs team has posted a number of XRd tutorials here: https://xrdocs.io/virtual-routing/tags/#xrd-tutorial-series
+If you wish to explore XRd and its uses beyond the scope of this lab the xrdocs team has posted a number of XRd tutorials here: https://xrdocs.io/virtual-routing/tags/#xrd-tutorial-series

 ### Description:
 In Lab 1 the student will launch the XRd topology and validate it is up and running.
-This will be the baseline for all future connectivity.
-Second, they will validate that the pre-configured ISIS routing protocol is running and seeing the correct topology.
+This will be the baseline topology all subsequent lab exercises.
+Second, they will validate that the pre-configured ISIS and BGP routing protocols are running and seeing the correct topology.

 ## Contents
 1. [Lab Objectives](#lab-objectives)